Reversing Pre-Diabetes With A Plant Based Diet. Stephen Rocked It! + Steel Cut Oats With Date Syrup Recipe

 Maybe exercise was the key!
 So I joined a gym, went several times per week, and even got a personal trainer.
 Again, this worked for a while, but it just wasn’t sticking, and I soon hit a plateau.
 Now I was simply a strong fat guy.

 Something had to change.
-And then one day, while wasting away in Netflix, I saw a movie that changed my life: Fat, Sick and Nearly Dead.
+And then one day, while wasting away with Netflix, I saw a movie that changed my life: Fat, Sick and Nearly Dead.

 I wanted this!